alandler/av-dashboard/README.md

 ### Metacontroller interface
 ##### Bugs
-- [ ] Autosize the SVG based on size
+- [ ] Autosize the SVG based on size (BUGGY)
-- [ ] Autoplace nodes to avoid overlap (currently assuming users only need to see one leg of the tree at a time)
+- [x ] Autoplace nodes to avoid overlap (currently assuming users only need to see one leg of the tree at a time)
-- [ ] Add image representing cells of the intersection
+- [x ] Add image representing cells of the intersection
 - [x] Reduce labels to decision criteria.
 Leaves only to include action.

 ##### Features + Expert Interface
-- [ ] Right click menu --> Make node an expert
-- [ ] Right click menu --> Build expert interface link
 - [ ] If approached this way, when saving the expert, saves to the meta controller
+- [x ] Right click menu --> Make node an expert
+- [x ] Right click menu --> Build expert interface link
-- [ ] Instead of including experts as entire trees, condense to single node in the meta controller interface (NOTE: Works with existing interface - more a user-defined thing)
+- [x ] Instead of including experts as entire trees, condense to single node in the meta controller interface (NOTE: Works with existing interface - more a user-defined thing)
 - [x] Download dotfile

 ### Backend Database